-On Tuesday, February 10, 2026, the Kent Civil War Society will hold its regular monthly meeting, beginning at 7:30 PM.
-The program part of the meeting will feature Aaron Siever presenting
+On Tuesday, March 10, 2026, the Kent Civil War Society will hold its regular monthly meeting, beginning at 7:30 PM.
+The program part of the meeting will feature Chris Burns presenting Ulysses S. Grant - Forged in War, Indispensable in Peace.

 The public is welcome.
 The optional pre-meeting dinner will be at Eddy's Deli & Restaurant in Stow, beginning at 5:30 PM.